kaaproject/kaa-rfcs/0009/README.md

 ## Endpoint payload size

 The `{event-type}` is `rcv-payload-size`.
-Originator publishes these events periodically to report the cumulative volume of payloads received from endpoint in the reporting period.
+Originator periodically publishes these events to report the cumulative volume of payloads received from an endpoint for a predefined time frame.

 Originator MUST use the following NATS subject format for the endpoint registered events:
 ```